Miles Byass

-Miles Patrick-Anthony Byass (born December 13, 1991) is an American soccer player.
+Miles Patrick-Anthony Byass (born December 13, 1991) is an American retired professional soccer player.

 Club career

 Youth and amateur

 While in high school, Byass played for Arsenal Soccer Academy in Temecula, California.
 He was recruited by the LA Galaxy Academy program in early 2010, but quit after being told he would not be allowed to play high school soccer simultaneously.
 While a senior in high school Byass trained in Germany with two Bundesliga clubs.

 Byass played two years of college soccer for San Diego State University and was an All-Pac-10 Conference team honorable mention.

 Byass played in the USL PDL for two years, first with Orange County Blue Star in 2012 and then with Seattle Sounders FC U-23 the following year.

 Finland

 In early 2014, Byass signed with Finnish club FF Jaro.
 He made three cup appearances, scoring one goal before joining MYPA.
 Byass made only one cup appearance for MYPA scoring in this match, before finding stability with Ykkönen club JIPPO.
 He made 22 appearances for the club in 2014, scoring seven goals.